rockstor/rockstor-doc/soho.rst

 Rockstor needs one entire HDD for the operating system.
 So at least two HDDs are required in the system.
 Alternatively, you can put the operating system on a USB disk and use all of the system's HDDs for data.
-More on this at...
+See :ref:`usboverhdd` for more information about this approach.

 .. _servermemory: